Buick Check Engine Light

 Is It Safe To Drive Your Buick With The Check Engine Light On?

-The severity of the issue depends on what’s going on.
-If it’s minor, like a loose gas cap, you can drive and it should be safe for you to do so.
-However, if there has been a major change in the performance of the vehicle or the check engine light is flashing blue, those are more serious problems that need to be dealt with immediately.
-Call Buick authorized service (800-252-1112) before taking any risks.
-We have plenty of expert mechanics and their number is 800-252-1112.
+The severity of the issue depends on what's going on.
+You can drive if it's minor, like a loose gas cap, and it should be safe.
+However, if there has been a major change in the vehicle's performance or the check engine light is flashing blue, those are more serious problems that must be dealt with immediately.

 Will The Check Engine Light Reset Itself?

 Some reasons the check engine light will come on are a loose gas cap or a faulty catalytic converter.
-If you tighten your gas cap to correct the issue, the light will turn off.
-Essentially, if your gas cap was loose and your catalytic converter is okay, then you should be able to get rid of that light by driving for 20-40 miles.
-In most cases, if you’re still within 40 miles of driving distance and the light is still on, bring it in so we can double-check the code & reset it.
+The light will turn off if you tighten your gas cap to correct the issue.
+Essentially, if your gas cap is loose and your catalytic converter is okay, you should be able to get rid of that light by driving for 20-40 miles.
+In most cases, if you're still within 40 miles of driving distance and the light is still on, bring it in so we can double-check the code & reset it.

 FAQs About Buick Check Engine Light